marek5050/Hyperledger_Todo_App/README.md

 After deploying the network we might want to interact with the blockchain.
 There are two components the **chaincode** which runs inside the network and **client code** which we use to interact with the **chaincode**.
-But Hyperledger also has a security component that we need to take care of first.
+But Hyperledger Fabric also has a security component that we need to take care of first.

 We'll need enroll an Admin and register a User, thank goodness these are simple scripts.